|NELUMBO NUCIFERA - SACRED LOTUS.|

 Applications are against diarrhea, hemorrhoids; the seeds are used against fever and insomnia.

-The flowers are used against syphilis; fruit: the pods are used to stop bleeding.
+The flowers are used against syphilis and are effective in the management of cardiac ailment; the pods are used to stop bleeding.

 The petals steeped in wine or teas have a calming effect.